AndrewHazelden/Mental_Ray_Syntax_Highlighter/Docs/BBEdit and TextWrangler Scripts.md

 #### <a name="open-folder-mr-devkit"></a>MR Open Folder MR DevKit ####

 Open up the mental ray devkit folder.
-This is where a mental ray stores the .h and resources needed if you want to compile your own custom shaders.
+This is where mental ray stores the .h header files and resources needed if you want to compile your own custom shaders.

 ![MR](http://www.andrewhazelden.com/projects/mental-ray-syntax-highlighter/images/open-folder-mr-devkit.png)